vishaljaiswar888/vishaljaiswar888/README.md

 # 🤹‍♂️ Skills
    - Languages: Python

    - ML Libraries: Numpy, Pandas, Matplotlib, Seaborn, Sci-kit Learn

-   - ML Frameworks: TensorFlow, Keras
+   - ML Frameworks: TensorFlow, Keras (Beginner)

    - Web Frameworks: Flask, Streamlit

    - Databases: MySQL

    - IDE/Editors: Jupyter Notebook, Google Colab, Pycharm, VS Code

 # 📫 How to reach me
    - Linkedin : https://www.linkedin.com/in/vishaljaiswar/

    - Gmail : vishal.jaiswar888@gmail.com

 # ⚡ Fun fact
    - Every 2 days we create as much information as we did from the beginning of time until 2003.

    - Over 90% of all the data in the world was created in the past 2 years

    - The total amount of data being captured and stored by industry doubles every 1.2 years;